gurezo/cucumber-feature-step-select/protoractor-setting-for-ie11.md

-# Protoractor Setting for Internet Explorer 11
+# Protractor Setting for Internet Explorer 11

 ## Overview
-this page explain to Protoractor setting for Internet Explorer 11.
+this page explain to Protractor setting for Internet Explorer 11.

 ## Outline
 - Windows PC Setting